lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 #.
 The naming of parameters, inputs, outputs and instances must follow the naming
    conventions in
    `Buildings.UsersGuide.Conventions <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.Conventions>`_.
+   Aim to avoid providing duplicate information in the instance name, for example if the block is within the `Boilers` package, the instance name does not need to have `boi` in it.
+Ensure that the instance name is unambiguous when viewed in a top level controller model.
+At an advanced level consider whether the model can be reused in other application and encapsulate in the variable name only those aspects that are common among all potential or existing applications.

 #.
 Parameters that can be grouped together, such as parameters relating to temperature setpoints
    or to the configuration of the trim and respond logic, should be grouped together with the